 It’s known for its pretty design and interaction with artists.

 It even teaches English using pop songs.

-Connect – Connect Story written by artists.
+Connect – Connect Story is written by artists.
 This is where you can actually connect with artists.

 Radio – Bugs features radio stations like podcasts.
-You can subscribe to them and listen.
+You can subscribe and listen to them whenever you want.